Drug Supply/Possession Case Studies

 YM entered Redfern Police Station in inner-city Sydney to report that he had been mugged.
 During a discussion, he produced a large, clear plastic bag from the back pocket of his pants and made admissions he was carrying drugs.
 We successfully represented YM, who entered a plea of guilty to two counts of possession of a prohibited drug.
 YM received a Community Release Order (without conviction) for a period of 18 months.

-AV was charged with possession and use of prohibited drugs including the possession of a weapon.
+Police charged AV with possession and use of prohibited drugs including the possession of a weapon.
 We were instructed to enter pleas of guilty to all charges.
 We were ultimately successful in receiving a Community Correction Order for a period of 12 months for our client, an ideal outcome based on the penalties that could have been applied.

 WB’s home was searched by police during a search warrant procedure and located prohibited items.
 Aside from this, WB was charged with a supply of prohibited drugs which carries a 15-year maximum sentence.
 Pleading guilty, WB received the best possible outcome with the substantial supply of drugs.
 WB was sentenced to 24 months of an Intensive Correction Order to be served in the community.

-BI was charged with possession of a prohibited drug within the bathroom area of Coogee Pavilion Hotel.
+Police charged BI with possession of a prohibited drug within the bathroom area of Coogee Pavilion Hotel.
 BI received the best possible outcome of a 12-month conditional release order, without conviction, to be of good behaviour.

-A young client was charged with possession of cocaine.
+Police charged a young client with possession of cocaine.
 We successfully represented him in his sentencing hearing where the magistrate recorded no conviction on the condition that he enter into a good behaviour bond.

 Our client was attending a party where he took some MDMA caps.
 He was stopped by police, searched and then charged with the possession of a prohibited drug.
 We assisted MR with an application to dismiss the proceedings under section 32 of the Mental Health (Forensic Provisions) Act arguing that MR suffered from depression which caused him to commit the offence.

-XE was charged with possession of cannabis after police found some on his premises.
+Police charged XE with possession of cannabis after police found some on his premises.
 Our defence lawyers made an application for the matter to be dealt with under the mental health provisions.
 Our submissions included a psychiatric report and statements from family members regarding XE’s struggle with mental illness.
 The magistrate granted the application and the matter was discharged.

 BOI was identified by a drug detection dog as carrying cocaine in her bra.
 She was charged with possession of a prohibited drug.
 We assisted BOI in her sentencing hearing where we provided several character references to the judge.
 BOI was given a non-conviction order conditional on the successful completion of a good behaviour bond.